stuisme/VineSharp/README.md

 Base Response
 -------------
-The vine API wraps all thier responses with a standard wrapper.
+The Vine API wraps all responses with a standard wrapper.

     {
       "code": "",